KvalitetsIT/kitcaddy/README.md

 In `/integrationtest/compose-setups/wsc-sts-wsp` a docker `compose.yaml`  file can be found.
 This will start two KitCaddy images, one as a WSC and one as a WSP, a database used by the WSC and WSP, and an HTTP echo service.
-Under `wsc-sts-wsp` a `config` folder exists, which contain files to configure the WSC and WSP.
+In the same folder, a `config` folder exists, which contain files to configure the WSC and WSP.
 These config files are Caddy JSON configuration structures.
 For details of the configuration files, look for the JSON configuration structure documentation on the <a href="https://caddyserver.com/">Caddy website</a>.
-The necessary trust is set up with the provided compose and configuration.
+The necessary trust is set up with the provided compose and configuration files.

 By default, the WSP is configured to forward traffic to the echo service.
 This can be configured in the WSP config - look for `"dial": "echo:80"`, and change `echo:80`